-Within five calendar days (excluding scheduled breaks of 5 calendar days or more) of the date of the UMA written notification to the student regarding being placed on SAP Suspension, the student may submit a written appeal and supporting documents to the Campus Director /Program Director (Clearwater) or to the Learner Services Advisor (online).
-If a student fails to submit a written appeal within five calendar days (excluding scheduled breaks of 5 calendar days or more) of being notified of placement on SAP Suspension or the appeal is denied, the student is dismissed.
+Five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) after the date of notification to the student regarding being placed on SAP Suspension, the student may submit a written appeal and supporting documents to the Campus Director /Program Director (Clearwater) or to the Learner Services Advisor (online).
+If a student fails to submit a written appeal five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) after the date of notification of placement on SAP Suspension or the appeal is denied, the student is dismissed.